trident-project/trident/doc/source/advanced_spectra.rst

 .. image:: trident-docs-images/spectra/spec_all.png

-To understand how to further customize your spectra, look at the documentation for the :class:`~trident.SpectrumGenerator` and :class:`~trident.LineDatabase` classes and other :ref:`API <api-reference>` documentation.
+To understand how to further customize your spectra, look at the documentation for the :class:`~trident.spectrum_generator.SpectrumGenerator` and :class:`~trident.line_database.LineDatabase` classes and other :ref:`API <api-reference>` documentation.

 Setting Wavelength Bounds Automatically
 ---------------------------------------

-If you are interested in creating a spectrum that contains all possible absorption features for a given set of lines, the :class:`~trident.SpectrumGenerator` can be configured to automatically enlarge the wavelength window until all absorption is captured.
+If you are interested in creating a spectrum that contains all possible absorption features for a given set of lines, the :class:`~trident.spectrum_generator.SpectrumGenerator` can be configured to automatically enlarge the wavelength window until all absorption is captured.
 This is done by setting the ``lambda_min`` and ``lambda_max`` keywords to 'auto' and specifying a bin size with the ``dlambda`` keyword::